syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Handling-of-Overflow-Tabs.md

 # Handling overflow tabs

-When you have large number of tabs, the scroller will be enabled to view the overflow of headers, by default.
-It can be selected from a pop-up by setting the `OverflowMode` property of `SfTabView` to `DropDown`.
+When having large number of tabs, by default scroller will be enabled to view the overflow of headers, in case needed, it can be selected from pop-up by setting `OverflowMode` of `SfTabView` as `DropDown`.

 {% tabs %}